reframejs/reframe/readme.md

  - Reframe used webpack to transpile `HelloPage.html.js`.
  - Reframe started a Node.js/hapi server serving all static browser assets and serving our page by (re-)rendering its HTML on every request.

-The "Quick Start" section below gives a step-by-step guide to create your first React web app with Reframe.
+The "Quick Start" section below gives a step-by-step guide to create a React app with Reframe.

 ### Why Reframe

-Reframe has been designed with a focus on:
  - [Ease of Use](#ease-of-use)
  - [Universality](#universality)
  - [Customization](#customization)